o3de/ROSConDemo/docker/README.md

-# Dockerfile for running the ROSConDemo
+# Dockerfile for running the RobotHarvestingSample

 The Dockerfile is going to create an Ubuntu Jammy + ROS Humble platform that prepares the O3DE simulator together with the o3de-ros2-gem to run